This package contains three extensions to python-mode which I find useful when programming python. They are:

 "py-mode-ext.el" in the emacs load path specified in the emacs load

 path.
-See below for the code I use in my .emacs to activate the
+See below the code I use in my .emacs to activate the

 extensions.